Financial aid •

 Running out of money and going into credit card debt is all too common among students who have little money in the first place.

-Creating and sticking with a budget helps you avoid this.
+Creating and sticking with a budget helps you avoid this for 2 reasons:

 Budgeting can be hard when you’re a broke college student, but we created a quick guide about how to create a student budget to help you out.